Eurynome (Oceanid): Mythology

-When Hephaestus was cast from Olympus by the goddess Hera, who was disgusted at having borne a crippled child, he was caught by Eurynome and Thetis (possibly a doubling for Tethys, her mother).
+When Hephaestus was cast from Olympus by the goddess Hera, who was disgusted at having borne a crippled child, he was caught by Eurynome and Thetis.
 Eurynome and Thetis nursed the god Hephaestus on the banks of the earth-encircling river Oceanus, after his fall from heaven.
 Charis, Eurynome's daughter, later became Hephaestus' bride.

-Eurynome is closely identified with another Eurynome, Queen of the Titans.
-This Eurynome was an early Titan queen who ruled Olympus beside her husband Ophion.
-The pair were wrestled for their thrones by Cronus and Rhea who cast them down into the earth-encircling river Oceanus.
+In an separate tradition, Eurynome was queen of the Titans, who ruled Olympus beside her husband Ophion.
+The pair were wrested from their thrones by Cronus and Rhea who cast them down into the earth-encircling river Oceanus.